TailonR/Google_drive_addon_masters_project/Master_project_info/timeline.md

 I also determined that what I want to create is a Google Drive plugin.

 ### September 14, 2021
-I searched for how to create a Google Drive plugin and found [this article](https://developers.google.com/workspace/add-ons/how-tos/building-gsuite-addons).
+I searched for how to create a Google Drive plugin and found [this Google article](https://developers.google.com/workspace/add-ons/how-tos/building-gsuite-addons) on building gsuite addons.

 Other articles found when researching:
  * Google's tips for UX design: https://developers.google.com/workspace/add-ons/guides/gsuite-style
  * Installing Google Cloud SDK for use with Miniconda's python: https://medium.com/swlh/installing-google-cloud-sdk-to-use-python-from-anaconda-94890014e4e8
    * Learned that I had to restart PyCharm to fix the issue described in step 4
+ * Google Cloud SDK Quickstart: https://cloud.google.com/sdk/docs/quickstart